Junar/docs/en/api/02-topics.rst

 Authorization
 ============

-If the domain is not associated to a live account, access is denied
+If the domain is not associated to an active account, access is denied

 If the auth_key is not recognized or does not belong to the account, access is denied

 If the auth_key is public, it checks the referer.
 If it cannot identify the referer, access is denied.
 This feature can be configured on a need-to basis by the Junar team

-If five (5) requests per seconds limit is surpassed, acces is denied for one (1) second
+If five (5) requests per seconds limit is surpassed, access is denied for one (1) second

 Public auth_keys allow only for read operations